 The output of the FVR supplied to the ADC, Comparators, DAC and CPS module is routed through two independent programmable gain amplifiers.
-Each amplifier can be configured to amplify the reference voltage by 1x, 2x or 4x, to produce the three possible voltage levels.
+Each amplifier can be programmed for a gain of 1x, 2x or 4x, to produce the three possible voltage levels.